Data Breaches: What Made Them Silent Killers [Updated 2023]

 T-Mobile was attacked once again in 2020 when a hacker gained unauthorized access to the customer’s proprietary network information (CNPI) and exposed the call-related information.
 T-Mobile is the world’s third-largest mobile service provider.

-Yet, it can’t keep the data breaches at bay.
-After the T mobile data breach 2021, the company revealed that the hacker wasn’t successful in accessing sensitive customers’ data and compromised their financial information.
+Yet, it can’t keep data breaches at bay.
+After the T mobile data breach in 2021, the company revealed that the hacker wasn’t successful in accessing sensitive customers’ data and compromised their financial information.
 This intrusion impacted around 200,000 users.

 #13 – CAM4 data breach

-The CAM4 data breach was in the news for quite a long time because it affected a huge number of people.
 Around 10.88 billion records were leaked in March 2021.
 The credit for this data breach goes to its Elasticsearch server that leaked the information.

 #14 – Microsoft Exchange